petosbratok/keeno/README.md

 # Walkthrough

-After loading the homepage, user is greeted with a poster slider showing recent movie additions.
+After loading the homepage, user is greeted with a poster slider showing recent movie additions. <br>
 Below the slider you can find a showtimes table.
-Click on the **book here** button to get to the showtime page.
-Showtime page consists of all the necesarry movie info and a user interface required to book a seat
+Click on the **book here** button to get to the showtime page. <br> Showtime page consists of all the necesarry movie info and a user interface required to book a seat